Michael-Reefe/Loki.jl/README.md

 Pkg.precompile()
 using Loki
 ```
 2. If you plan on utilizing the multiprocessing capabilities of Loki, all lines in the previous code block should be prepended with `@everywhere` (or they can be wrapped within a `begin`/`end` block with `@everywhere`).
-See some of the test driver codes within the `test/` directory for examples.
+See the example notebook in the `examples/` directory for an idea of how this is used in practice.

 ### Julia Requirements